stjohnsucc/stjohnsucc.github.io/content/projects/NHL@SJUCC/index.md

 ### Program is Currently Free

 The "NHL@SJUCC" is an outreach program that offers literacy coaching for students ages 5-12.
 Our purpose is to support students by increasing their confidence in reading which we believe will improve their academic success.
 The initiative was founded by the Hackworth family in 2022.

+**Over 160 coaching sessions have been provided since the program's inception!**

 ![bette.png](bette.png)